 The grassy plains that once covered a third of Victoria were home to Bettongs, Eastern Quolls and Pig-footed Bandicoots.

-They shared these native prairies with White-footed Rabbit-rats, Victorian Grassland Earless Dragons and Eastern Barred Bandicoots.
+They shared these native prairies with White-footed Rabbit-rats and Eastern Barred Bandicoots.

 But still the erasure and destruction of grassland habitat continue.
 Last year, yesterday, today.